@remix-run/server-runtime

 🚨 Remix will not set up SSL and custom host for you.

-flag are for you to tell Remix how you've set things up.
+The --http-scheme and --http-host flag are for you to tell Remix how you've set things up.

 It is your task to set up SSL certificates and host files if you want those features.

-and require
+--no-restart and require cache purging

-flag to tell the dev server to refrain from restarting your app server when builds succeed:
+If you want to manage server changes yourself, you can use the --no-restart flag to tell the dev server to refrain from restarting your app server when builds succeed:

 remix dev -c "node ./server.js" --no-restart

-cache of your app server to keep it running while picking up server changes.
+For example, you could purge the require cache of your app server to keep it running while picking up server changes.

-If you do so, you should watch the server build path (build/
+If you do so, you should watch the server build path (build/ by default) for changes and only purge the require cache when changes are detected.

-when your app server has picked up server changes.
+🚨 If you use --no-restart, it is your responsibility to call broadcastDevReady when your app server has picked up server changes.

-For example, with chokidar
+For example, with chokidar:

 const BUILD_PATH = path.resolve(__dirname, "build");